2005 World Summit: Summit summary

 As well as discussing progress on the Millennium Development Goals and re-iterating the world's commitment to them, the summit was convened to address the possible reform of the United Nations; much of this was eventually postponed to a later date.
 An exception was the endorsement of the "responsibility to protect" (known by the acronyms RtoP and R2P), which had been developed and articulated by a Canadian commission and proposed by Kofi Annan as part of his In Larger Freedom reform package as a means to mobilize international response to four mass atrocity crimes.
 The "Responsibility to Protect" is a political commitment based in the concept of "Sovereignty as Responsibility" that calls upon governments to prevent and protect their populations from genocide, war crimes, ethnic cleansing and crimes against humanity, and compels the world community the right to respond when governments are unwilling or "manifestly failing to protect their populations" from these crimes.
 There was also broad agreement at the summit to set up a new Human Rights Council.

 During the summit, the United Nations Convention Against Corruption received its thirtieth ratification, and as a result entered into force in December 2005.

-The inaugural session of the Clinton Global Initiative, organized by the family of William J. Clinton (former President of the USA), was held in New York City to coincide with the 2005 World Summit.
+The inaugural session of the Clinton Global Initiative, organized by the family of William J. Clinton (former president of the US), was held in New York City to coincide with the 2005 World Summit.
 This event attracted as many of the same world leaders as the main summit.
-During his presidency, Mr Clinton has twice hosted more than 150 world leaders during an UN summit, in 1995 and 2000.
+During his presidency, Clinton has twice hosted more than 150 world leaders during a UN summit, in 1995 and 2000.